Opposition accuses Liberals of protecting friends, other ‘big fish’ named in Paradise Papers

 The NDP's parliamentary leader, Guy Caron, added: "They're going after the small taxpayer but not the big fish."

-Mr. Trudeau refused to specifically answer questions on Mr. Bronfman, the Liberal Party's top fundraiser whose name appeared in a leak of legal documents dubbed the "Paradise Papers."
-However, Mr. Trudeau said the government will continue to delve into financial records to find and recoup any money that was hidden from Canadian authorities thanks to $1-billion in new funding to the CRA.
+Mr. Trudeau refused to answer questions specifically on Mr. Bronfman, the Liberal Party's top fundraiser whose name appeared in a leak of legal documents dubbed the "Paradise Papers."
+However, Mr. Trudeau said the CRA will continue to delve into financial records to find and recoup any money that was hidden from Canadian authorities with $1-billion in new funding to the agency.

 "We are fully committed to fighting tax evasion and tax avoidance," Mr. Trudeau said.
 "I will let individuals comment on their own situations.
 But in regards to the Paradise Papers, the CRA is reviewing links to Canadian entities and will take every appropriate action."

-First reported in Canada by the CBC and The Toronto Star, the Paradise Papers raise questions about some of the financial arrangements of two families with strong ties to the Liberal Party of Canada, the Kolbers and the Bronfmans.
+First reported in Canada by the CBC and the Toronto Star, the Paradise Papers raise questions about some of the financial arrangements of two families with strong ties to the Liberal Party of Canada, the Kolbers and the Bronfmans.

 Leo Kolber, who is now retired from the Senate, was the top fundraiser for the Liberal Party when Pierre Trudeau was prime minister.
 Mr. Bronfman has occupied the same position for the Liberal Party under the leadership of Justin Trudeau.